Alan Gussow: Gussow as an activist, author, and educator

-In addition to being recognized as a painter, Gussow was a voice heard nationally on matters concerning the natural environment.
-His first foray into the world of activism was in 1965 when he played an integral role in preventing a proposed Con Edison plant that would have destroyed Storm King Mountain in the Hudson Valley.
+Gussow's first involvement in environmental activism was in 1965 when he played an role in preventing a proposed Con Edison plant that would have destroyed Storm King Mountain in the Hudson Valley.
 With others, he went on to found the Citizen's Committee for the Hudson River, and brought Senator Robert F. Kennedy to the Hudson to explain the dangers facing the river.
 Gussow testified before Congress on environmental issues and advised George McGovern when he was a senator and embarking on his presidential campaign.
 As a consultant for the National Park Service, he implemented and inaugurated the Artist in Residence program in the National Parks.